On Generalizations of Pairwise Compatibility Graphs: Preliminaries

 \begin{lemma}[\cite{YBR10}] Let $T$ be a tree, and $u$, $ v $ and $w$ be three leaves of $T$ such that $P_T(u,v)$ is the longest path in $T_{\{ u, v, w \}}$.
 Let $x$ be a leaf of $T$ other than $u$, $v$ and $w$.
 Then, $d_T(x,w) \leq \max\{ d_T (x,u), d_T (x,v)\}$. \end{lemma}

-Let $G=(V,E)$ be a simple, undirected and not necessarily connected graph with vertex set $V$ and edge set $E$.
+Let $G=(V, E)$ be a simple, undirected, and not necessarily connected graph with vertex set $V$ and edge set $E$.
+If we are considering more than a graph, we exploit the notation $V(G)$ and $E(G)$ to mean the vertex and edge sets of $G$, without introducing ambiguity.
 The {\em complement graph of $G$}, denoted as $\overline{G}$, is the graph with vertex set $V$ and edge set $\overline{E}$ consisting of all the non-edges of $G$.
 Given a graph class $\mathscr{C}$, its complement $\overline{\mathscr{C}}$ consists of all graphs that are the complement of a graph in $\mathscr{C}$.

 Given two graphs $G_1=(V,E_1)$ and $G_2=(V,E_2)$ on the same set of vertices, the graph $G=(V,E_1 \cap E_2)$ is the {\em intersection graph} of $G_1$ and $G_2$, whereas the graph $G=(V,E_1 \cup E_2)$ is their {\em union graph}.
 In this latter case, we also say that $G_1$ and $G_2$ {\em cover} the edges of $G$.